ybriz/devops-cli/README.md

 ﻿# Jmelosegui.DevOpsCLI .NET Core tool

-Jmelosegui.DevOpsCLI is a command line tool designed to interact with the TFS apis
+DevOpsCLI is a command line tool designed to interact with the TFS apis

-### Using the Jmelosegui.DevOpsCLI .NET Core tool
+### Using the DevOpsCLI .NET Core tool

 Perform a one-time install of the `Jmelosegui.DevOpsCLI` tool using the following dotnet CLI command: